Vegetables Provide Best Antioxidants

-Natural antioxidants have been found to help fight off alzheimers, cancer, heart disease and stroke.
+Natural antioxidants have been found to help fight off Alzheimer's, cancer, heart disease, and stroke.
 They can reduce the risk of macular degeneration, or age-related blindness, by 25%, as reported in the Archives of Ophthalmology.

-The researchers gave their study members a diet high in fruits and vegetables - ten servings a day.
+Researchers gave their study members a diet high in fruits and vegetables - ten servings a day.
 They found that after only two weeks, the blood of the study members had increased its ability to handle free radicals.

 A similar study by the John Hopkins institute in Maryland found the same results, using 8 to 10 servings of vegetables a day.

 While pharmacies were quick to pump out a pill form of the antioxidants when research first began on vitamins C and E, subsequent studies have shown that eating the natural foods provide far more health benefits than eating a pill form.
 Researchers theorize that the pills do not necessarily have all of the key components provided by the vegetables.

 Antioxidant Berry Fruit and Vegetable Listing